rox-architecture/RODEOS/assets/markdown/SCHUNK_EGL_MISTRAL_CHUNKED.md

 ---

-<chunk_context>The section on "Abschlusswiderstand" discusses the importance of termination resistors for the PROFIBUS communication bus, specifically for the EGL 90 Universalgripper.
-This information is crucial for ensuring proper signal integrity and communication reliability in industrial automation systems, as highlighted throughout the document's focus on the integration and functionality of the Universalgripper within existing control systems.
-The mention of the specific part number (ST5G1204-PB-A-A) and its dimensions underscores the technical details necessary for installation and compatibility with SCHUNK's products.</chunk_context>
+<chunk_context>The section on Page 14 focuses on the termination of the bus line for the EGL 90 Universalgripper, specifically detailing the use of termination resistors necessary for proper communication within a PROFIBUS network.
+This information is crucial for ensuring reliable data transmission and system integrity in automated environments, aligning with the document's emphasis on the integration and functionality of SCHUNK's automation technology.
+The mention of the specific part number (ST5G1204-PB-A-A) and dimensions (47 mm, 15 mm) provides essential technical details for users implementing the system.</chunk_context>
 <chunk>### Page 14
  EGL 90